dickmao/patch-melpa-requires/README.rst

   A ball of mud approach to purging MELPA's original sin.

-``package-install`` generally will not update a bumped package dependency because MELPA's timestamp versioning is incompatible with the semantic versions specified in ``Package-Requires`` clauses.
+``package-install`` generally will not update a bumped package dependency because MELPA's timestamp versioning is incompatible with the semantic version numbers in ``Package-Requires`` clauses (the Schism).

 This package aims to Do The Right Thing.